Bruce Foxton: Later career

 He stayed with Stiff Little Fingers for 15 years, during which time they recorded five albums, namely, Flags and Emblems, Get a Life, Tinderbox, Hope Street and Guitar and Drum.
-During his time with the band, he wrote and co-wrote several tracks and, along with lead singer Jake Burns, managed the band for a while after Russel Emmanuel relinquished the role.
+During his time with the band, he wrote and co-wrote several tracks, along with lead singer Jake Burns.

-In 1994, Foxton and Buckler collaborated on Our Story, a biography of their years in The Jam.
-It was around this time he became a source of fascination for comedians Stewart Lee and Richard Herring on their BBC Radio 1 music shows.
+In 1994, Foxton and Buckler collaborated on Our Story, a biography of their years in the Jam.

 In 2006, Foxton toured with Bruce Watson, Mark Brzezicki and Simon Townshend as the Casbah Club.
 When this band supported the Who in the UK, Foxton encountered Paul Weller backstage for the first time in nearly 25 years.

-In February 2007, Foxton and Buckler announced they would be touring together again as From the Jam, with members of Buckler's Jam tribute band the Gift.
+In February 2007, Foxton and Buckler announced they would be touring together again as From The Jam, with members of Buckler's Jam tribute band the Gift.
 In March 2008, they toured Australia and New Zealand – a first for Foxton and Buckler.
 A complete concert (recorded at the London Astoria in December 2007) was released on DVD in 2008 through the London-based indie label Invisible Hands Music.

-On 5 May 2009, Foxton attended the funeral of Paul Weller's father John, who had been instrumental in The Jam's success.
+On 5 May 2009, Foxton attended the funeral of Paul Weller's father John, who had been instrumental in the Jam's success.
 Foxton played bass and contributed backing vocals on the songs "Fast Car/Slow Traffic" and "She Speaks" included on Weller's solo album, Wake Up the Nation, released in April 2010.
 On 25 May 2010, at the Royal Albert Hall, Foxton joined Weller onstage for the first time in 28 years, to perform three songs, "Fast Car/Slow Traffic", "The Eton Rifles" and "The Butterfly Collector".

 On 1 October 2012, Foxton released Back in the Room, his first album in 30 years.
 It was funded by fans through PledgeMusic and released on Absolute via Universal.
-Co-written with From the Jam singer Russell Hastings and featuring drummer Mark Brzezicki, guest musicians included Paul Weller.
+Co-written with From The Jam singer Russell Hastings and featuring drummer Mark Brzezicki, guest musicians included Paul Weller.
 Weller performed on three tracks, the single "Number Six", "Window Shopping" and "Coming on Strong".

 In November 2016, Smash the Clock, a second collaboration with Russell Hastings, was released on Absolute to generally favourable reviews.
 Once again it featured a number of well known guest musicians, including Paul Weller.
 "Get Ready to Rock" online magazine/blog in their review wrote "Foxton and Hastings may not thank me for saying it, but this is probably the best album Paul Weller never made" In December 2017, Foxton released the album From The Jam Live! with Hastings.
-In 2020, Foxton and Hastings celebrated the 40th anniversary of The Jam’s 4th album Setting Sons with a From The Jam tour that involved The Vapors as the original support act on The Jam's 1979 Setting Sons tour.
-Because of the Covid pandemic, the tour was eventually postponed to 2021.
+In 2020, Foxton and Hastings celebrated the 40th anniversary of the Jam's fourth album, Setting Sons, with a From the Jam tour that involved the Vapors as the original support act on the Jam's 1979 Setting Sons tour.
+Because of the COVID pandemic, the tour was eventually postponed to 2021.
+In October 2022, The Butterfly Effect, Foxton's third collaboration with Hastings, was released on Absolute.